Efoks/BDA_assignment_1/README.md

 # To-Do:

-- Process images func could be improved by reusing the pool.
 - In the images there can be seen some artifacts from border processing.
-- Pipeline
-- Testing

 # 1st Team Assignment: Image Processing with Parallel Computing